What are kidney stones?

 What are risk factors you can control?

 Diet is a factor in some cases of kidney stones.
 A dietician can recommend foods to reduce the risk of kidney stones.
 Higher than recommended amounts of vitamin D, vitamin C, salt, protein, and foods containing high oxalates (dark green vegetables) may increase the risk of stone formation.
 Eating a low-protein, low-sodium diet with adequate calcium decreases the chance of developing stones.
+A balanced vegetarian diet that includes dairy might offer your body the best protection against kidney stones.

 Learn about additional risk factors you can control.